 What if you cannot make your regular NI Contributions?
 The National Insurance credits help build up 'qualifying years' and maintain your NI record.

 Some employees can defer Class 1 National Insurance payments if they have more than one job.
 As a rule you pay a reduced rate of 2% on your weekly earnings.

 The National Insurance helpline is for those who never received a number or lost it.
 You can also get your National Insurance Number posted to you using form CA5403.

 Textphone: 0300 200 3519

 Monday to Friday: 8am to 8pm

 Closed Sundays and bank holidays.

-NI RATES & CATEGORIES: Employee earnings and NI category letters determine the amounts deducted.
-Check how National Insurance rates and categories work for the current tax year.
+Employee earnings and NI category letters determine the amounts deducted.
+Discover how the National Insurance rates and categories work for the current tax year.